jejacobs23/osteo-RNA-Seq-Workflow/README.md

 For paired read files, because each read in a pair has the same query name, they are listed consecutively.
 We make sure to alter the previous sort order.
 Coordinate sorted reads result in the aligner incorrectly estimating insert size from blocks of paired reads as they are not randomly distributed.

-I use the "OUTPUT_BY_READGROUP=true" option in order to create a separate file for each readgroup.
-This is neccessary because there are two different MarkDuplicate steps (one before merging each readgroup and one after merging).
-This ensures that both optical and PCR duplicates are identified (see GATK tutorial 6483) The "MAX_DISCARD_FRACTION" option is informational only.
+I use the "OUTPUT_BY_READGROUP=true" option in order to create a separate file for each readgroup (see GATK tutorial 6483).
+The "MAX_DISCARD_FRACTION" option is informational only.
 It does nto affect processing.
 The "SORT_ORDER=queryname", "RESTORE_ORIGINAL_QUALITIES=true", REMOVE_DUPLICATE_INFORMATION=true" and "REMOVE_ ALIGNMENT_INFORMATION=true" options are all default but I kept them in the code anyway.
 ```
 ALIGNMENT_RUN=<Sample ID>
 INPUT=<path to inptu directory>"/"$ALIGNMENT_RUN".RNA-Seq.bam"